mikermcneil/sails-deploy-azure/README.md

 ## Installation

+Make sure you have the latest version of SailsJS.
+As of May 2015, you need to pull it directly from GitHub (balderdashy/sails).
 In your sails app, run:

 ```js
 npm install sails-deploy-azure --save-dev